mindbeam/unbase/docs/design/goals.md

 * Scalability

-  The system must handle millions of nodes participants.
+  The system must gracefully handle millions of participants with mixed read/write loads.

 * Regional autonomy (geographical, planetary)

-  No significant fraction of the system should be offlined due to network partition.
+  No significant fraction of the system should be offlined<sup>[1](#footnote1)</sup> due to network partition.
   Must handle significant latency between regions (minutes, hours, days), as well as relativistic effects.
 No, this is not a joke.

+* Strong Consistency Model

+  Provide system users with strong guarantees via the [Infectious Knowledge consistency model](consistency-model)

 * Eliminate the distinction between client and server